ablab/IsoQuant/README.md

 `--bam_list`
     Text file with list of BAM files, one file per line, leave empty line between samples.
-You may also give an alias for each file specifying it after a colon (e.g. `/PATH/TO/file.bam:tech_replica1`).
+You may also give an alias for each file specifying it after a colon (e.g. `/PATH/TO/file.bam:replicate1`).
-Use this option to obtain per-replica expression table (see `--read_group` option).
+Use this option to obtain per-replicate expression table (see `--read_group` option).

 #### Using raw read as an input:
 To provide read sequences use one of the following options: